-Biking Around Boulder: Finding Your Ideal Bike Path
+Biking in Boulder: Choosing the Best Bike Path

 Boulder is known as one of America’s best bike-friendly cities, and with good reason.
 There are tons of paths for both road cycling as well as mountain biking, so there’s really something for everyone in Boulder.
 It can be hard to choose a good path, however, due to the sheer amount of options available.
 Luckily, in this particular blog post, I’ll point out a few of Boulder‘s best bike routes.

 Boulder Creek Path is one of Boulder‘s most well-known walking and biking areas.
 Its 5.5 miles of beautiful scenery make it a very aesthetic ride, and its easygoing path makes it accessible to everyone.
 There is a lot of shade on this trail too, which makes it a perfect trail for summer’s hottest days.
 It even stops nearby the Boulder Public Library, so if you’re in need of a new book, you can take a break from biking and stop by the library!
 If you don’t have a bike, be sure to check out the rentable B-Cycle bikes, whose stations can be found all over Boulder.
 The trail spans a considerable distance and can be accessed at many points, but its most prominent ends stop at Eben G. Fine Park and Stazio Ballfields (just past 55th street).

 The bike trek from Boulder to Jamestown is very popular amongst the road cycling community.
 It’s a 23-mile bike ride round-trip, so this is a route that will take at least a few hours.
 The road is gorgeous, however, and it takes you through some beautiful vistas of the mountains.
 There is also a river next to the path during the ride, adding yet another scenic element on the ride to Jamestown.
 The elevation gain is fairly moderate as well, so you won’t be overly out-of-breath as you admire the surroundings.